VR51/host-flash/README.md

 Host Flash™

-	- downloads up to 8 bad hosts blocklists,
+	- downloads host name blacklists from any one or more of 11 host blacklist providers,
 	- merges those lists into one large compilation of bad hosts,
 	- adds your custom bad hosts list into the mix (blocklist.txt),
 	- removes duplicate bad host entries from the compiled bad hosts list,